jorabin/KeePassJava2/readme.md

         <artifactId>KeePassJava2</artifactId>
         <version>2.1.0</version>

  at Maven Central.
+Note that the artifactId has become Camel Case compared with release 2.0.1.

  There are also separate POMs for the various modules.
 The module structure is illustrated below under [Build from Source](#bfs).

  Snapshot builds at [Sonatype OSS](https://oss.sonatype.org/content/groups/public/).